Chinene-C/Chinene-C/README.md

 <details>
  <summary><h4>Upcoming Projects</h4></summary>
-1. A portfolio website that applies artistic UI.
+1. A portfolio website that applies artistic UI.<br />
 2. Using arduino and e-textiles technology to design a product that helps scoliosis patients track progress/improve.